usnistgov/FIPS201/_FIPS201/frontend.md

 private key computation with the digital signature key.[^cardholderauthentication]

 The PIV Card SHALL store a corresponding X.509 certificate to support validation of the public key.
-The expiration date of the certificate must be no later than the expiration date of the PIV Card.
+The expiration date of the certificate SHALL be no later than the expiration date of the PIV Card.
 [Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for PIV digital signature keys.